Chapter 6 : Chapter VI

 Rowena’s fifteen-year-old daughter Helena was far too grown-up and sophisticated for such pursuits, but Roland, Edith, Rhys, Patrick, and Gwendolyn all liked to play Creaothceann together, much to the chagrin of their parents.
 It was a constant battle for Godric and the other founders to stop games of Creaothceann before they got started.

 As they sat at their table near the top of the Hall some time later at dinner, Rowena brought up her own concerns about flying.
-“I’ve been thinking maybe we should put a rule in place that forbids flying broomsticks at Hogwarts,” she said.
+“I have been thinking maybe we should enact a rule that forbids flying broomsticks at Hogwarts,” she said.
 “I find them to be an incredible distraction from learning.”

 Godric looked at her in surprise.
-“I don’t think that’s necessary,” he said.
-“Flying doesn’t seem to be that dangerous.
-It’s just something to do for fun.
-I’m fine with them flying.”
+“I do not think that is necessary,” he said.
+“Flying does not seem to be that dangerous, it is just something to do for fun.
+I am fine with them flying.”
 Only if he found students playing Creaothceann would he have a problem.

-“That’s all fine,” said Rowena, “except for when fun gets in the way of education.
-They’re here to learn magic, not to learn broom tricks.
+“That is all well,” said Rowena, “except for when entertainment impedes education.
+They are here to learn magic, not to learn broom tricks.
 One of my students skipped class yesterday and I saw him outside on his broom!
-A student in Gryffindor House, I’ll have you know.”
+A student in Gryffindor House, I will have you know.”

 Salazar left the women to their conversation and turned to ask Godric, “So how is Patrick at flying?
 What sort of broom tricks were he and Roland doing this afternoon?”

 “They were just chasing each other,” said Godric.
-“Roland had figured out a sort of loop-the-loop thing, and Patrick seemed to be pretty good at dives.”
+“Roland had figured out a sort of loop manoeuvre, and Patrick seemed to be improving at dives.”

 “Is he?” asked Salazar with a grin.
 “I taught him how to do a dive.”

 “I have no idea where Roland picked up his loop trick,” Godric mused.
-“Maybe it’s a natural talent.”
+“Maybe it is a natural talent.”

-“That wouldn’t surprise me,” said Salazar.
-“Didn’t Roland make that broom himself?”
+“That would not surprise me,” said Salazar.
+“Did Roland make that broom himself?”